tbwfdu/fetch/docs/index.md

 ![Alt text](images/image1.png "Image")

-There are 4 main workflows that an Administrator can utilise with Fetch:
+There are currently 6 main workflows that an Administrator can utilise with Fetch:

 1. **Search for an Application** by name and **automatically create** its corresponding Native App in Workspace ONE UEM.